braxtone/shared-photo-stream-backupper/README.md

 * Learn more about Automator workflows and allow a user to specify the directory that they want to back images up to
 * More specific notifications about the number of images uploaded
+* Come up with a snazzier name for this project, something clever to do with saving streams, windmills or something.